dreamportdev/Osdev-Notes/Add_Keyboard_Support/Keyboard.md

 The value of those code depends on the set in use.

-...
-TODO: add how to distinguish between MAKE and break on each set.

 ## IRQ and IO-Apic

 * The Keyboard IRQ is the number 1.
 This corresponds to pin 1 on the IO Apic, that is controlled by entry 1 in Redirection Table,